 At GYC we have both deep water and drying trot moorings.
 The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
-None of our moorings are accessible from ashore so all mooring holders need to have a tender to go out to their mooring.
+None of our moorings have direct access from the shore so all mooring holders need a tender to go out to their mooring.
 A trot boat is operational on club race days.
 We also have an all tide visitor pontoon connected to the main clubhouse.
-The tides on the Thames are strong and all boats must have a reliable engine.

 There is rarely a waiting list for moorings and we can usually accommodate boats up to a maximum of 12 meters and ten tons.
 As we rely on our members volunteering for all aspects of our management and maintenance, we are able to keep the prices for moorings and yard very reasonable indeed!